-Payment must be made in Euros and only in cash or with a Dutch debit card "pin" at the Embassy.
+Payment must be made in Euros and can be paid with a credit or debit card or Dutch "pin" card at the Embassy.
 Please contact the Embassy's Consular and Passport section if you are unable to make the payment with these methods.

 Fees for Regular Issue

 The Euro amount of passport fees is subject to revision on the first day of each month due to exchange rate fluctuations or changes to the fees under the Passport Act.
 Please check the prices regularly.

 Ordinary Passports (34 Pages)

 |Adult (18 years of age and over) including overseas surcharge